davidkhala/As-Architect/sales/post/Nurture-Grow-Practice.md

+> Nurture and Grow are intertwined not only with each other, but with the deal progression itself.
+- People want to feel appreciated, and if they don’t, they will find another brand that will.
 # Nurture
 Nurture is about establishing trust and credibility, personalizing interactions, and maintaining regular engagement with clients to build a solid foundation.
 - Strong client relationships act as a barrier to entry for competitors, making it harder for them to poach clients.